 With the same simplicity that Atolito brings to lunch and dinner, Breakfast by Atolito offers a morning of Mexican-American flavor in easy-to-choose packages.
 The hot breakfast package comes with cheesy eggs, scrambled eggs, ranchero eggs, french toast, and pancakes.
 Add on chicken apple sausage, fruit, and orange juice, and you’ve got a well-balanced way to start your day.
 And for the ultimate eye-opener, don’t forget to add a box of coffee to get your crew going.

-Tortas, aka Mexican sandwiches, are the sure to be the next big trend in Mexican catering in Chicago.
+Tortas, aka Mexican sandwiches, are sure to be the next big trend in Mexican catering in Chicago.
 At Bullhead Cantina, try the smoked brisket torta.
 With cilantro-vinaigrette coleslaw and red salsa slathered with chipotle BBQ sauce and mayo, it is a meat lover’s dream.
 For vegetarians or omnivores, the build-your-own taco bars provide options like tilapia, sweet potato, portobello, and roasted beets.

 Are you looking for fresh Mexican flavors for your next event in Chicago?
 Start